you27-mohamed/COVID-19-classification-using-different-ML-classifier/README.md

 * Naive Bayes
 * K-Nearest Neighbors (KNN)
 * XGB model

+To enhance the classification performance, this project integrates pretrained deep learning models into the workflow.
+Specifically, it utilizes the following models:

+* **VGG16**: A convolutional neural network architecture known for its excellent performance in image classification tasks.
+* **ResNet50**: A deep residual network that can handle deeper architectures with improved accuracy.
+* **ResNet152**: An even deeper residual network with increased complexity and the ability to capture intricate features.
+* **DenseNet121**: A densely connected convolutional network that facilitates information flow and feature reuse, leading to improved performance.

 # Repository Structure
 The repository is structured as follows:

-**data/**: Contains the raw and processed data files used in the classification models.
+**data/**: Contains the raw used in the classification models.

-**models/**: Stores trained machine learning models for COVID-19 classification.

-**notebooks/**: Contains Jupyter notebooks or other code files showcasing the implementation and evaluation of different classifiers.
+**Code/**: Contains Jupyter notebooks or other code files showcasing the implementation and evaluation of different classifiers.

-**src/**: Holds the source code for machine learning models and utilities.

 **README.md**: Provides an overview of the project, installation instructions, and usage guidelines.